Can I access the HMS network and the internet in Vanderbilt Hall?

 How can I protect my non-HMS accounts?

-There are a number of websites that are popular for students (and faculty and staff!) to use on their own time that can be potentially hazardous to your personal computers, the school computers, the security of your HMS accounts, and your identity.
+Several websites are popular for students (and faculty and staff) to use on their own time that can be potentially hazardous to your personal computers, the School computers, the security of your HMS accounts, and your identity.
 Many major websites have implemented new security procedures that can help to:

 How can I set up my iPhone or iPad to receive HMS email?

-Note: use of the HMS email service requires use of a 4-digit passcode to access your device.
+Note – Use of the HMS email service requires the use of a 4-digit passcode to access your device.
 This passcode will be set during the configuration.

 How do I check to see if I have the latest critical patches for my computer?

-- Click on the Tools menu and highlight Windows Update.
+- Select the Tools menu and highlight Windows Update.
 A window dialog may prompt you to install a download.
-Click Yes if so.
+Select Yes if so.

-- Click the link, Scan for Updates which will analyze your machine and its operating version.
+- Select the link, Scan for Updates which will analyze your computer and its operating version.
 It will show you if you need critical updates or recommendations.

 - Follow the directions on installing the latest critical patches for your operating system.

-- Check the boxes in the Software Update dialog box and click the Install <# of items> button to download security patches and other selected items onto your Mac.
+- Check the boxes in the Software Update dialog box and select the Install <# of items> button to download security patches and other selected items onto your Mac.